UCS - Universal Certification and Services

 What Is the ISO/IEC 30134 Standards Family

 ISO/IEC 30134 standards family is an international series of standards that defines clear, measurable key performance indicators for data centres.
-Instead of vague claims like “energy efficient” or “optimized operations,” this family of standards provides objective, data-driven metrics that enable consistent evaluation and comparison.
+Instead of vague claims like “energy efficient” or “optimised operations,” this family of standards provides objective, data-driven metrics that enable consistent evaluation and comparison.

-Among the series, ISO/IEC 30134-2 is one of the most widely applied standards, as it defines the Power Usage Effectiveness (PUE) metric, which is a key indicator of energy efficiency in data centre operations.
+Among the series, ISO/IEC 30134-2:2026 is one of the most widely applied standards, as it defines the Power Usage Effectiveness (PUE) metric, which is a key indicator of energy efficiency in data centre operations.

 Why KPIs Matter in Modern Data Centres